HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 ## Features

 The data features can be grouped into four groups: askRate, askSize, bitRate, bitSize.
 Each group has 14 features, for example askRate1,...,askRate14.

+## Instruction

+* <code>XTX_EDA.ipynb<code> contains the codes for Exploratory Data Analysis.
+* <code>XTX_LSTM.ipynb<code> contains the Long-Short-Term memory model.
+* <code>XTX_XGBoost.ipynb<code> contains the XGBoost model which give the lowest test error.